Kernix13/github-actions-dotfiles/actions.md

 Why are things failing?
 Check out thie [Super-Linter on GitHub](https://github.com/github/super-linter)

+This: `VALIDATE_ALL_CODEBASE: false` broke the action???

+> Settings > Code and automation > Branches > Require a pull request before merging > Reuire approvals (1)

+Pages: For the default actions, there are ones for Gatsby, Hugo and Astro

 ## Work flow rules

 Notes from the Discord server for the repo `contrast-ratio-repo` that I did a few contributions to.